• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F (180°C) and spray a muffin tray with non-stick spray.
-Or you can add muffin/cupcake to your muffin tray for easier clean-up.
+• Preheat the oven to 350°F (180°C) and add muffin liners to your muffin tray for easier clean-up.
+Or you can spray a muffin tray with non-stick spray.
 Set aside.

-• In a large mixing bowl add in flour, baking powder, baking soda, pumpkin spice, sea salt, brown sugar, and whole hemp seeds.
-Mix together well.
+• In a large mixing bowl add in all your dry ingredients; spelt flour, baking powder, baking soda, pumpkin spice, sea salt, brown sugar, and protein powder.
+Lightly mix together well.

-• Add your dry mixture into your wet mixture and mix gently until just combined.
+• To that same bowl add your wet ingredients; sea moss milk, apple cider vinegar, applesauce, and canned pumpkin puree.
+With your silicone spatula, mix all ingredients together until until just combined.
 DO NOT over mix your batter.
 It's even okay to have a few dry flour spots.
 Your batter should be thick and have some elasticity.

 Notes

-• KEY BAKING TIP: When I say “level” as a measurement, that means that the top of what you're measuring is flat; no flour/sugar goes above the top of the measuring cup or measuring spoon.
-DO NOT skip the apple cider vinegar (or you can use white vinegar) to ensure your muffins will rise.
+5. KEY BAKING TIP: When I say “level” as a measurement, that means that the top of what you're measuring is flat; no flour/sugar goes above the top of the measuring cup or measuring spoon.
+You can use a food scale for more accuracy.
+Click the "metric" button to see weighed measurements.

 Nutrition